Byte-Stuff/Everest/docs/LambdaLang/README.md

 !> Warning: \
 A VRAM item cannot start at a different list than where it ends, as it isn't currently supported!

-The Base looks for the name, and copies everything starting at the given position. \
+Lambda looks for the name, and copies everything starting at the given position. \
 To translate x and y data to a position, use the TLP command \
 The color data can be RGB, RGBA, hex...
 Although there are 'special' colors:
 - "-1" (empty, for having holes in your image)